-Consumers have more choices than ever when it comes the products and services they buy.
+Consumers have more choices than ever when it comes to the products and services they buy.
 And that choice doesn’t end when they sign a contract with you.
 Customer retention is crucial to sustainable company growth.

 But how do you combat churn and show your customers just how much you care about their business?
-Besides a fantastic product and excellent customer service the answer is gifts, of course.
+Besides a fantastic product and excellent customer service, the answer is gifts, of course.

 Not sure where to start?
 These best practices will help you select the perfect gift every time:

 Personalize your gifts: Don’t order 30 wine of the month subscriptions and send them to all your clients -- even the two that don’t drink and the one who’s told you several times how much they like beer.
 Consider your champion’s likes and hobbies, and source a gift that will be meaningful to them.

 Don’t overdo it: If your client pays $200 a year for your product/service and you send them a $300 coffee maker -- that’s overdoing it.
 Keep gifts in proportion to how much a client’s company spends with you to ensure no one feels uncomfortable about the gift.